cymen/node-keypress-prompt/README.md

     Number of diners [1, 2, 3, 4, 5]: 2
     choice 2

-Note that internally `single-prompt` attempts to coerce the input to the type of the provided choices.
+Note that internally `keypress-prompt` attempts to coerce the input to the type of the provided choices.
 If the match is an integer, it will return an integer so in this example, 2 is of type 'number'.
 It is assumed you won't do something silly like prompt with options like